dokku/dokku/docs/advanced-usage/deployment-tasks.md

 - `scripts.dokku.predeploy`: This is run _after_ an app's docker image is built, but _before_ any containers are scheduled.
 Changes made to your image are committed at this phase.
 - `scripts.dokku.postdeploy`: This is run _after_ an app's containers are scheduled.
 Changes made to your image are _not_ committed at this phase.
 - `scripts.postdeploy`: This is run _after_ an app's containers are scheduled.
 Changes made to your image are _not_ committed at this phase.

-For buildpack-based deployments, the location of the `app.json` file should be at the root of your repository.
-Dockerfile-based app deploys should have the `app.json` in the configured `WORKDIR` directory; otherwise Dokku defaults to the buildpack app behavior of looking in `/app`.

 > Warning: Any failed `app.json` deployment task will fail the deploy.
 In the case of either phase, a failure will not affect any running containers.